 5.6.2 One-credit Extension

 A One-credit Extension allows students additional time past the intended term of graduation to complete degree requirements.
 The one-credit extension deadline for defenses is approximately 4 weeks from the last day of the previous term and the deadline for thesis/dissertation formatting is approximately 5 weeks from the last day of the previous term.
-Exact deadlines for the term are posted on The Graduate School’s Dates and Deadlines page.
+Exact deadlines for the term are posted on the Graduate School website.
 Appropriate reasons to utilize the One-credit Extension are as follows:

 To satisfactorily complete recommended corrections to the thesis/dissertation and submit all required copies in final format to The Graduate School past the published deadline for the intended term.